 Anyone who’s done research on PPF will have encountered testimonials and pictures claiming that their PPF degraded into a yellow, cracking, bubbling mess soon after application.
 While these horror stories are certainly startling, there’s a reason why some films behave this way and some don’t.

 As soon as companies realized what was going on, they quickly began exploring alternatives.
-Newly developed acrylic adhesive won’t oxidize when exposed to UV light, so it remains clear and sticky for the film’s entire lifespan.
-Consumers must still be cautious, as there are films on the market that still use the outdated adhesives, because they are cheaper.
+The newly developed acrylic adhesive won’t oxidize when exposed to UV light, so it remains clear and sticky for the film’s entire lifespan.
+Consumers must still be cautious, as there are films on the market that still use outdated adhesives because they are cheaper.
 Sticking to a reputable manufacturer of PPF will ensure that you get modern technology with adhesive you can count on.

-When a professional shop that is experienced in PPF application handles your vehicle, they start with a meticulous cleaning, claying, and polishing before they even think about grabbing a role of film.
-The good news is that avoiding this issue is simple – choose a high performance film from an experienced shop.
-The technicians at a place like Diversity Auto Films have decades of experience applying PPF, so you can be guaranteed of an error-free application.
+When a professional shop that is experienced in PPF application handles your vehicle, they start with meticulous cleaning, claying, and polishing before they even think about grabbing a roll of film.
+The good news is that avoiding this issue is simple – choose a high-performance film from an experienced shop.
+The technicians at a place like Diversity Auto Films have decades of experience applying PPF, so you can be guaranteed an error-free application.
 Any shop you are considering should guarantee their products and their service.

 Peeling film is ugly and obvious concern.
 Poor quality film or improper application could be to blame for peeling edges, but often this one is actually the fault of the driver.
 We see more and more people reaching for the pressure washer to wash their vehicles.
 We firmly endorse the “2 bucket method”, which only requires a hose, a couple of buckets, a wash mitt, and some soap.
 The pressure washer can be left for patios and driveways.